 - Playing drive is easy with the forehand

 - It is a way to hold it for those who want to attack hard with a forehand.

 - It is difficult to hit the backhand (hard hitting / driving)

-The biggest disadvantage of the forehand grip is that the backhand is hard to hit.
-Since the wrist is easily fixed, the back technology that requires the use of a soft wrist is hard to hit overall.
+The biggest disadvantage of the forehand grip is that the backhand is hard to hit as the wrist is easily fixed.

 The backhand grips the racket by tilting it from the standard grip to the right.

 The backhand grip is the opposite of the forehand grip.
 You hold it with your fingers on the top of the paddle.
 One of the benefits of this grip is that you can pick up more spin on your shots.
 To hold a backhand grip, firstly hold the paddle as you normally would for a forehand, then switch your grip to the top of the handle.

 - Since the wrist can be used softly, it is easy to hit the backhand